Valks-Bots/ValksHangoutBot/README.md

-# ValksHangoutBot
-Bot for Valk's Hangout Discord Server https://discord.gg/thMupbv
+The bot was only mean't to be used on Valk's Hangout. https://discord.gg/thMupbv